byoda/byoda-python/docs/infrastructure/create_a_service.md

 - $schema: Must be set to "https://json-schema.org/draft-07/schema#"
 - description: What the data stored in this class is used for
 - type: must be "object"
-- properties: must be a dict with keys the different properties of the class.
+- properties: must be a dict with as keys the different properties of the class.
 Each property must have keys:
   - description: What the data stored in this property is used for
   - type: must be a scalar, ie. "string" or "number"
   - format: any value for this key is used for data validation but is not translated into the GraphQL API

-A class directly under the root of the JSON Schema or in the $defs object can not have any of the following names:
+Several data structures are required to be defined directly under the root of the JSON Schema.
+These can be copied from the addressbook.json service contract to your contract.
+- member, with definitions:
+    - "#access control": {"member": ["read"]}
-- member
+    - "properties" dict k/vs:
+      - "joined": { "format": "date-time", "type": "string"}
-- network
+      - "member_id": {"type": "string"}
+- network_links of type array using the /schemas/network_link as reference
-- memberlogs
+- memberlogs of type array using the /schemas/memberlog as reference

 ### Data Access control
-The GraphQL API will be secured using credentials.
-Credentials have a type of one of:
+The Pod controls access to the data for the services stored in the Pod based on access controls that are defined in the service contract for each of the services.
+After evaluating the data requested by a client against these access controls, the Pod may return no data or some or all of the requested data.

+The access controls consist of one or more defined entities, with for each entity a list of actions that are permitted.
+Each of the actions may support some specifiers that provide additional info on data may be used.
+The supported entities are:
-  - member: You, as owner of the pod that created the membership
+- member: The membership in the Pod of the service, or, with other words, you; the owner of the pod
-  - service: the service that you joined
+- service: The person or organization hosting the service
-  - network: soneone that you have a relation with in your network for the service.
-This field can have a specifier in the form of "network:<relation>".
-In that case, only people in your network with that type of relation will have to described access to the data.

-  Access permissions are hierarchical.
-By default, you as member have READ access to all data defined in the JSON Schema.
-For objects lower in the hierarchy, permissions can be defined as well and those permissions (and only those permissions) will be enforced for that data element and all data elements under it.
-The data hierarchy will be traversed and the final access specification for a data element defines if access to that data element is granted or not.

-  The permissions are:
-  - READ.
-The read permission can have a caching specifier like "READ:8h" or "READ:1d" that specifies how long the data may be cached by a service or other pod after reading the information.
-When data is cached by a service or pod, it may not persist the data to permanent storage but must key the data in ephemeral memory with automatic expiration and cache ejection after the specified time.
-  - UPDATE
+- network: someone that you have a network relation with.
+This entity supports two specifiers:
+  - distance (integer, n>=1, default=1): some other member who you have a network path in your social graph with, with a maximum distance of 'n'
+  - relation (string with regular expression, defaults to None): the relation with the members in your social graph must match this regular expression.
+If not specified, all relations are permitted access
+- any_member: Any person who has joined the service
+- anonymous: Anyone, regardless whether or not they provided credentials to authenticate their data request

+The following actions are supported:
-  - APPEND
+- read with specifier:
+  - cache (int: seconds or string with "4h", "600s", "1d" etc., defaults to 14400 seconds): how long may the requesting entity cache the data
-  - DELETE
+- update, no specifiers
+- delete: delete the value of the key
+- append: add an entry to an array
+- persist: allow the client to persist this data.
+This action is only supported for the 'service' entity.
+This action must only be used for data that the service needs to reach out to members when there is a problem with the service or with someones membership of the service, ie. the email address and the member_id of the membership.
+- search (not yet supported in the pod): only applies to simple values, not to objects or arrays): Search an array for object with a key containing the specified value.
+Specifiers:
-  - SEARCH: The SEARCH permission can have a specifier like "SEARCH:excact-casesensitive" that specifies what type of search is permitted.
+  - type: (string).
+The values depend on the type of field the search action is specified:
+    - for string values:
+      - "full case-sensitive"
+      - "full case-insensitive"
+      - "partial case-sensitive"
+      - "partial case-insensitive"
+      - "regex"
+    - for number values:
+      - "="
+      - ">"
+      - ">="
+      - "<"
+      - "<="
+      - "range"
+    - for strings with dates:
+      - "="
+      - ">"
+      - ">="
+      - "<"
+      - "<="
+      - "between"
+    - for booleans:
+      - "is"

+The access controls can only be defined for the 'properties' defined for the 'jsonschema' in the service contract and not for the data structures defined under the '$defs' section

 ## 4: Create the secrets for a service